Historyon/BurgerBuilder/Readme.md

 * The maximum size of a burger is ten ingredients including bread
   * Ingredients can only be added and not be removed from the burger
-  * After delivering the burger to the customer the burger has again zero ingredients
+  * After delivering the burger to the customer the burger has a bread ingredient at the start

 ### Burger blueprint

 * The minimum size of a burger blueprint contains four ingredients
 * The maximum size of a bruger blueprint contains eight ingredients
+* A burger has to start and end with a bread

 ### Customer/Delivery/Payment

-* A burger with zero ingredients cannot be delivered
+* A burger with one ingredients cannot be delivered
 * Each ingredient which is shown in the blueprint and is contained in the burger add 1€ to the burger bill
 * A perfect burger, when the burger looks like the one shown in the blueprint, add additional 2€ to the burger bill
 * Ingredients which are not shown in the blueprint and are not special ingredients remove -1€ from the burger bill